Sexting: Is It Cheating Or Not?

 The most recent case in New Jersey on the subject of adultery states, court finds that adultery exists “when one spouse rejects the other by entering into a personal intimate sexual relationship with any other person, irrespective of the specific sexual acts performed, the marital status, or the gender of the third party.
 It is the rejection of the spouse coupled with out-of-marriage intimacy that constitutes adultery” (S.B. v.
 S.J.B.).
 So, it would appear that adultery requires a physical relationship and not merely flirting, texting or sexting.
 While these behaviors may constitute cheating or infidelity, they do not appear to qualify as adultery in the legal sense of the term.

-If you need further information about filing for divorce here in New Jersey, please contact us today to set up your free consultation with one of our knowledgeable and experienced divorce and family law attorneys.
+If you need further information about filing for divorce here in New Jersey, please contact us today to set up your initial consultation with one of our knowledgeable and experienced divorce and family law attorneys.